hotwax/oms-documentation/everything/sop/timezone-mismatch.md

 ### Adjust the Time Zone for the Job

 1. **Open the Job Manager Application:**
-   - From the launchpad, open the Job Manager application in Hotwax Commerce.
+   - From the launchpad, open the `Job Manager` application in Hotwax Commerce.

 2. **Navigate to Settings:**
-   - Click on `Settings` within the Job Manager.
+   - Click on `Settings` within the `Job Manager`.
    ![Setting](assets/job_mgr_setting.png)

 3. **Change the Selected Time Zone(If required):**